 When you’ve lost a loved one due to someone else’s negligence, receiving payment for your loss doesn’t make it better.
 But, as we all know, unfortunately death does come with expenses.
-You may be left with unpaid medical bills, funeral costs, etc. The last thing you need is to owe the IRS.
+Unpaid medical bills, funeral costs, etc may linger, adding additional stress.
+The last thing you need is to owe the IRS.
 So, many clients, who have lost a loved one due to negligence, find themselves asking “Are wrongful death settlements taxable?”

-You would have to speak to an attorney to get a 100% answer, specific to your case, but I’ll try to briefly go over some of the nuances in this post.
+You would have to speak to a wrongful death claims attorney to get a 100% answer, specific to your case, but I’ll try to briefly go over some of the nuances in this post.

 Are Wrongful Death Insurance Settlements Taxable?